sdiemert/jgt/notes/features.md

 A JAR here is ideal as it makes it difficult for the user to edit the rules and then loose backwards compatibility with the original specification.

+### Interfaces

++ Interfacing with Groove to facilitate model checking.
+    - Read Groove systems
+    - Write to Grove systems
+    - Call groove directly to do model checking?

 ### Analysis

 + Critical pair analysis

 It would be nice to have sort of termination analysis - but it is unclear what that would be?
 Need to do more reading.

+### Documentation

+- Writeup about GT basics (wiki?)
+- Tutorials
+- GIFs of CLI and UI together
+- Pick a reasonable license
+- Basic README
+- Write a paper

+### Devops

+- Maven integration (?)
+- Setup some sort of continuous integration (Travis CI?)

+### Tests

+- Performance Tests